-For entrees they offer a variety of burgers such as the Cubano burger with capicola, pickles, lettuce, swiss cheese and dijon mustard and entrees such as blackened sea bass with Tropical fruit salsa and sushi rice or shrimp arrabbiata served with diavalo sauce, capers, and kalamata olives.
+For entrees, they offer a variety of burgers such as the Cubano burger with capicola, pickles, lettuce, swiss cheese, and dijon mustard, and entrees such as blackened sea bass with Tropical fruit salsa and sushi rice or shrimp arrabbiata served with diablo sauce, capers, and kalamata olives.

 This is how we spent our perfect day in Oceanside; exploring the art, surf culture, beach and food.
 Not a bad way to get to know this beachside town!